 If you’ve been selected for the Gateway Program, an invitation will be included in your Notre Dame application decision release.
 Students will be selected from both the Restrictive Early Action applicant pool and the Regular Decision pool.

 Students will work with the Gateway Program Coordinator to select courses at both Holy Cross and Notre Dame to stay on track for their intended major(s) and explore various academic disciplines.

 At Holy Cross:

-Students will chooose four courses each semester from a select list in the following disciplines: art, English, history, math, natural sciences, philosophy, social sciences, Spanish, and Theology.
+Students will choose four courses each semester from a select list in the following disciplines: art, English, history, math, natural sciences, philosophy, social sciences, Spanish, and Theology.

 At Notre Dame: